Orcuslc/blog.io/_posts/2019-10-02-Accelerating-MultiNN-model-in-Keras.md

             K.clear_session()
 ```

-In this approach, the training time for 11 two-dense-layer models of 24 hidden units in each layer trained on 400 samples with 10000 epochs and early_stopping used decreased from 360s to 80s.
+In this approach, the training time for 11 two-dense-layer models of 24 hidden units in each layer trained on 400 samples with 10000 epochs and early_stopping used decreased from 360s to 80s, and the saving time decreased from 59 seconds to 6 seconds.